 In general, a North Carolina for-profit employer is liable for state UI taxes if, during a calendar year, the employer either:

 These are effectively the same rules that apply for liability under the Federal Unemployment Tax Act (FUTA).
 Different rules, not covered here, apply to agricultural workers, domestic (in-home) workers, and employees of some (but not all) non-profit organizations.

 UI tax is paid on each employee's wages up to a maximum annual amount.
-That amount, known as the taxable wage base, increases slightly each year in North Carolina.
-Recently it has been around $22,000.
+That amount, known as the "taxable wage base," increases each year slightly in North Carolina.
+Recently, it has been $29,600 (2023 figure).

-By contrast, the UI tax rate for new employers, also known as the standard beginning tax rate, has remained constant for many years at 1.200%.
+By contrast, the UI tax rate for new employers, also known as the "standard beginning tax rate," has remained constant for many years at 1.000%.
 However, this rate is always subject to change.
 Established employers are subject to a lower or higher rate than new employers depending on an "experience rating."
 This means, among other things, whether your business has ever had any employees who made claims for state unemployment benefits.

-One piece of good news is that state UI tax payments generally can be credited against your FUTA taxes.
-In most other states 100% of the payments can be credited, but in North Carolina only 83.33% can be credited while the surtax for the Unemployment Insurance Reserve Fund is in effect.
+State UI tax payments generally can be credited against your FUTA taxes.
+In most other states 100% of the payments can be credited.
+But in North Carolina, only 83.33% can be credited while the surtax for the Unemployment Insurance Reserve Fund is in effect.

 In North Carolina, UI tax reports and payments are due by the last day of the month following the end of each calendar quarter.
 In other words, reporting and payments are due by the following dates: